akahoshi1421/gassma/README.md

-# gassma
+# Gassma

-gassma is Google Apps Script(GAS) of SpreadSheet library that can be used like prisma.
+Gassma is Google Apps Script(GAS) of SpreadSheet library that can be used like prisma.

 ## Installation